OlivierLD/ROB/raspberry-sailor/MUX-implementations/RESTNavServer/README.md

 # Navigation Server

+> `Note:`
+> This is an example (just an example) of what can be done, to give you an idea.
+> If there is anything to add, well, just open the hood and get it added!

 #### Prolongation/Extension of the NMEA-multiplexer
 This is the one you want if the board (computer) you want to run it on is strong enough.
 It might be a bit slow on small boards like Raspberry Pi Zero or A+...